pjhnocegood/fheSigWallet/README.md

 ## Welcome to the FHE-Based MultiSig Wallet Application!

 ### Overview
-This application provides a secure and decentralized method for executing transactions using Fully Homomorphic Encryption (FHE) technology.
+This application leverages Fully Homomorphic Encryption (FHE) technology to provide a secure and decentralized method for executing transactions.
 FHE enables voting on transaction execution, ensuring the confidentiality and integrity of the voting process.
+Additionally, users can securely transfer specific tokens through voting.
+With this capability, users can propose transactions, receive votes from other users, and securely execute transactions using FHE technology.
+Throughout this process, users' token and transaction information are safeguarded using FHE technology.
 ### Features
 - **Secure Transaction Execution:** Transactions are executed securely using FHE, ensuring that transaction details remain confidential.
 - **Decentralized Voting:** Users participate in the voting process, allowing for decentralized decision-making on transaction execution.
 - **Confidentiality:** FHE technology ensures that transaction voting details are protected, maintaining the privacy of the voting process.

 ### How It Works
 1. **Transaction Proposal:** Users propose transactions to be executed within the MultiSig wallet.